PMI Victorian History Library Inc.: Collections

 In the early 1980s the Prahran Mechanics’ Institute devised a new collection policy which concentrated its resources on providing a lending collection specialising in the history of Victoria.
 The Victorian history collection is the only collection of its kind available for loan to the general public and has now expanded to include items about Australia and other Australian states.
 The PMI building is the current home of special collections of the Mechanics’ Institute of Victoria, the Cinema and Theatre Historical Society and the Victorian Railway History Library.

 With more than 40,000 books for loan and a professional information service for members, it provides a central resource for research into the history of Victoria and Australia.

 The collection continues to grow steadily through purchases and donations.

 Services

 In addition to an extensive lending and reference library specialising in works about Victorian and Australian history, the library organises events, seminars, and competitions to encourage and facilitate the study of history.

 In the long tradition of mechanics' institutes, PMI runs a programme of educational activities including free public lectures and workshops.
-It also operates Prahran Mechanics' Institute Press, a not-for-profit publishing service for authors writing about aspects of the history of Victoria.
+It also operated the Prahran Mechanics' Institute Press, which was a not-for-profit publishing service for authors writing about aspects of the history of Victoria.